syncfusion-content/wpf-docs/wpf/Hub-Tile/Overview.md

 documentation: ug
 ---

-# WPF Hub Tile and Pusling Tile Overview
+# WPF Hub Tile and Pulsing Tile Overview

 The WPF hub tile and pulsing tile controls are used to create a UI similar to the tile feature in Windows Desktop and Mobile.
 It can be arranged in different layouts and provides updates and notifications with various transitions effects.